 creators who make a living out of creating online content.

-It includes professionals such as vloggers, photographers, and even influencers.
+It includes professionals such as vloggers, photographers, writers, and even influencers.
 These are people who use the possibilities and power of the Internet and social media to make an income.
 They do it thanks to sponsorships, community support, and paid advertisements.

 The creator economy has been on the rise for years now.
 And even more during the pandemic.
 With more and more professionals staying at home, working online has its appeal.
 And being an independent creator means working at your own pace, at your own rate, and from you own couch -if you want to.

 How the creator economy began

 The launch of YouTube made people realize they could create online content and make a career out of it.
 People figured out that they could monetize their videos.

 But the real game changer was social media.
 With the birth of networks such as Facebook and Instagram, more people turned to the creator economy.
 For starters, they didn’t need to make any videos.
 They could only post pictures.
 The best part?
 They could post pictures of anything they wanted to.

 Creators could make their dog famous or their #shelfie.
 They could even take videos.
 And social media made it all easier.
 Creators didn’t need professional equipment or fancy clothes for the camera.
 With social media, they only needed a good smartphone and perhaps an external microphone.

 Finally, people could sell their online content easily, with no pain.
 The creator economy was slowly turning into a real, tangible option.

 If people are not influencers with a huge social following, can they be successful creators?
 Indeed, they can.
 There are platforms that can help making an income, brand sponsorship aside.